rossihwang/camera_sim/README.md

-## Install camera_sim
+## Install sensor_sim

-- Clone camera_sim to the src directory under your ROS workspace
+- Clone sensor_sim to the src directory under your ROS workspace
 - Colcon build it